 4. To finalize Hold and Fire selections, tap Apply.
 This will start the timer for all held items and also trigger an immediate “send to kitchen” command for any fire items.

 5. Pending item holds are indicated by a deep orange header above the item, which displays the hold duration and imminent fire time.
-The held item and associated modifiers are highlighted in a faint orange.

 If all hold timers were selected correctly, the user may exit the order at this point and resume normal use of the POS.

-6. As holds are fulfilled, the header and item highlight will disappear and the item text will turn grey to indicate the item has been sent to the kitchen.
+6. As holds are fulfilled, the orange header and item highlight will disappear and the item text will turn grey to indicate the item has been sent to the kitchen.